WebHare/platform/whtree/modules/tollium/doc/topics/tollium/embedded-documentation.md

 to the URL.
 You would use this to inform editors on how to set up missing documentation

 ## WebHare platform documentation
-The remote documentation for the core modules is hosted on https://docs.webhare.dev/embedded-documentation/ (this path is stored in the `system.webhare.docroot` key).
-This is the URL Documentation for the WebHare platform modules is
+The remote documentation for all builtin modules are hosted on https://docs.webhare.dev/embedded-documentation/.
+This path is stored in the `system.services.webhare.docroot` registry key.